 Just make sure you set up a separate email account purely for things like this, so your normal account doesn’t get clogged up with junk.

-For loads more great fashion advice, read our article, Budget Fashion: Save 80% on designer clothes.
+For loads more great fashion advice, read our article, 4 Ways to Revamp Your Wardrobe on a Budget.

 You can also snap up affordable beauty treats by shopping online.
 Feel Unique has a special offers text box with a drop-down menu.
 This lists all the free gifts that are available with purchases – so take a look to see what’s up for grabs.
 It’s also great for saving money on designer perfume.
-Other sites that sell branded perfume at low prices are Cheap Smells, Perfume Point and Fragrance Direct.
+Other sites that sell branded perfume at low prices are All Beauty, the Perfume Shop and Fragrance Direct.

 Fabulous city living on a budget doesn’t always come free.
 If you’re going to afford to be fabulous, you need to stop wasting money elsewhere.
 Everyone’s wasteful habits are different, so think carefully about yours, and check out these handy articles to find ways to cut your costs.

 - Entertaining the kids doesn’t have to swallow all your cash, because you can have family fun on a budget.

 - We waste an enormous amount of all the food we buy so make and save money from the contents of your bin.

 - Learn how to feed your family for less.

 - Get a better deal on your home insurance.

 - Cut the cost of your gym membership.